 From 6 to 10 a.m., a time when energy use typically ramps up as New Yorkers arrive at work, we are seeing a delay in the timing of the ramp and a reduction in usage up to 9% relative to typical load patterns.
 That means energy load is increasing later in the day than normally expected, and remaining at a lower level.

 The reductions in energy use during the morning ramping period are more pronounced in New York City and on Long Island.
-Demand reductions of nearly 11% have been observed in those areas of the state during the morning ramping period.
-NYC load is also diminished throughout the day, primarily due to a reduction in commercial energy usage.
+Demand reductions of nearly 18% have been observed in those areas during the 7 to 9 a.m. ramping period.
+Overall, NYC demand for that week ranged from 2% to 18% below typical demand levels.

 This is a unique time for energy use, but changes in human behavior and the calendar constantly impact the grid.
 Holidays, seasons, weather, and days of the week all affect power usage.
 In this case, with so many closures and people telecommuting, the change in behavioral patterns is reducing overall energy use, even as some New Yorkers are increasing consumption as they work from home.

 Reliably running the electric grid begins with accurately forecasting the load to schedule sufficient electricity supplies.
 Our forecasting analysts constantly look at upcoming power demands, from a day ahead to as much as 10 years in the future.
 They do this using advanced computer modeling, based on historical power consumption patterns and expected conditions for attributes such as weather and economic activity.

 As a result of recent changes, our planning experts are developing new forecasts.
 Daily forecasts are heavily reliant on historical data from similar days at similar times of the year to project load patterns.